chuchi-chaschtli/Lispreter/README.md

 A user-defined function can be anonymous.
 Since all functions are stored by the Environment, lookup becomes trivial.
 An Environment may be updated given an old environment state, or a mapping of alias -> node values.

+## Contributing

+This project is open-source, and falls under the [GNU GPLv3 License](https://github.com/AoHRuthless/Lispreter/blob/master/LICENSE).
+As such, feel free to contribute.

+#### Style Guidelines
+- Wrap lines at 80 characters.
+- The indentation hierarchy is 4 spaces.
+- Open brackets on same line, use brackets even for one-line statements.

+#### To-Do
+- Bug Fixes.
+See the [Issue Tracker](https://github.com/AoHRuthless/Lispreter/issues).
+- Support for constants and structs.
+- Recursive Tail Optimization.
+Java 8 fails to support any TCO whatsoever, unlike CL, which tremendously slows the interpreter operations.